-There’s a Zen saying, “may we exist in muddy water with purity, like a purple lotus”.
+A Zen says, “May we exist in muddy water with purity, like a purple lotus.”
 Meaning that human existence is difficult.
 However, we can transcend this state and blossom into enlightenment.

 The Jewel in the Heart of the Purple Lotus Flower

 When the purple lotus opens, there is a crisp, yellow-golden center that eventually produces seeds.
-The seeds are part of the jewel.
-The deep purple sets off the golden yellow stamens.
+The seeds are part of the jewel—the deep purple sets off the golden yellow stamens.
 Here the purple lotus flower symbolizes harmony between emotions and beliefs.
-It is a symbol of peace and the blending of opposing beliefs and ideas.
+It symbolizes peace and the blending of opposing beliefs and ideas.

-The beauty of a purple lotus flower goes beyond its aesthetics, carrying deep symbolic meaning in religions and cultures worldwide.
-This sacred purple lotus flower serves a vital role in Buddhism representing spiritual awakening, purity, and faithfulness.
+The beauty of the purple lotus flower goes beyond its aesthetics.
+It carries deep symbolic meaning in religions and cultures worldwide.
+This sacred flower serves a vital role in Buddhism,, representing spiritual awakening, purity, and faithfulness.

 Lotus Flower Guides:

 For more, see our essential guides to: